Nottoway Plantation: Architecture

-John Randolph commissioned renowned architect Henry Howard of New Orleans with the task of designing the grand mansion with the intention that no expense would be spared in the construction.
-Howard sited the three-story wooden frame house, which includes a one-story rusticated stucco-covered brick base on a concrete foundation, to face east towards the Mississippi River.
-The entrance facade is asymmetrically balanced, with a projecting bedroom wing to the left side and a large curved bay with galleries on the right.
-The main five-bay structure, with a central projecting portico, emphasizes height rather than width, with the main living areas on the second and third stories both being 15.5 ft in height above the one-story basement, scored to appear as stone, and featuring an arched niche flanked with narrow fenestrations.
-The galleries are embellished with custom ornamental iron railings made in New Orleans and capped with molded wooden handrails.
-Double curved granite staircases, installed by skilled mason, Newton Richards, rise to the second story.
+John Randolph commissioned renowned architect Henry Howard of New Orleans with the task of designing the grand mansion, with the intention that no expense would be spared in the construction.
+Howard situated the three-story wooden frame house, which includes a one-story rusticated stucco-covered brick base on a concrete foundation, to face east towards the Mississippi River.
+The entrance facade was asymmetrically balanced, with a projecting bedroom wing to the left side and a large curved bay with galleries on the right.
+The main five-bay structure, with a central projecting portico, emphasized height rather than width, with the main living areas on the second and third stories both being 15.5 ft in height above the one-story basement, scored to appear as stone, and featuring an arched niche flanked with narrow fenestrations.
+The galleries were embellished with custom ornamental iron railings made in New Orleans and capped with molded wooden handrails.
+Double curved granite staircases, installed by skilled mason, Newton Richards, rose to the second story.
 These steps were built with the left side intended for ladies and the right for gentlemen.
-The boot scraper at the bottom can also identify the steps for the men.
+The boot scraper at the bottom also identified the steps for the men.
 The separate staircases were so that the men would not see the women's ankles beneath their skirts as they climbed, which was considered a severe breach of social etiquette at the time.
-The close spacing and angularity of the gallery's 22 square columns and elongated capitals also emphasize the vertical qualities of the house.
-Above the capitals, small brackets branch out to carry a tall entablature decorated with modillions, supporting a projecting cornice that nearly covers the hipped roof that is pierced with six chimneys.
-In the rear of the house is a two-story garçonnière wing where the Randolph sons resided.
+The close spacing and angularity of the gallery's 22 square columns and elongated capitals also emphasized the vertical qualities of the house.
+Above the capitals, small brackets branched out to carry a tall entablature decorated with modillions, supporting a projecting cornice that nearly covered the hipped roof that was pierced with six chimneys.
+In the rear of the house was a two-story garçonnière wing where the Randolph sons resided.